drewww/breach/docs/plan.md

 ## Emitters

-1. Duration?
+1. (done) Duration?
 Auto-run out and remove the emitter component?
-2. Frequency?
+2. (done) Frequency?
-3. Ramp:
+3. (not done) Ramp:
    a.
 Could do this with an animation that "fakes" steam appearing quickly as it spreads out of the source.
    b.
 Could do this as a "ramp" on the templates, such that it counts turns emitted (via duration mechanics) and covers more template spaces each turn.
       1. This gets complex in situations that are not purely a line.
 Some complex data structure with turns it enables.
 But not THAT bad.
 The tradeoff is that it's kinda slow to take effect in a sense.

-There needs to be some

 To help decide let's consider other emitters:
 1. Emit when taking damage.
 Unrelated; that's another damage effect capability.